ShiQiaoL/MACE-LAMMPS-MD-Example/README.md

 # 🧠 Atomic-Scale Molecular Dynamics with MACE: LAMMPS Simulation Powered by Foundation Models

-This repository provides a complete example for running molecular dynamics (MD) simulations in [LAMMPS](https://lammps.org/) using machine learning interatomic potentials from the [MACE](https://github.com/ACEsuit/mace) large foundation model.
-The workflow is based on the original `ML-MACE` interface and optimized for high-performance computing (e.g., SCNet.cn).
+This repository provides a complete example for running molecular dynamics (MD) simulations in [LAMMPS](https://lammps.org/) using machine learning interatomic potentials from the [MACE](https://github.com/ACEsuit/mace) foundation model.
+The workflow is based on the original `ML-MACE` interface and is compatible with HPC platforms like SCNet.cn.

 ---